onnov/just_security_check/README.md

 # just_security_check
-Jast check for security vulnerabilities in your project using the security advisory database.
+Just check for security vulnerabilities in your project using the security advisory database.